bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               - running plan was stopped/aborted/halted;

-              - running plan failed, unless the *ignore_failures* queue mode is enabled (see :ref:`method_queue_mode_set` API).
+              - running plan failed, unless the *'ignore_failures'* queue mode is enabled (see :ref:`method_queue_mode_set` API).

               The autostart mode may be enabled/disabled at any time.
 If the queue contains items,